Skip to main content

 }

-• Impact on Trading: Changing the polling delay affects how quickly Gunbot reacts to market changes.
-A very high delay can cause strategies to miss entry/exit signals.
-A very low delay can lead to API rate limiting or bans.
+• Impact on Trading: A high delay can miss entry/exit signals; a low delay can trigger rate limits or bans.

-• Global Effect for the Exchange: The AutoConfig delay action changes the delay for all pairs running on that exchange, as it modifies the exchange-level setting in config.js.
+• Global Effect for the Exchange: The AutoConfig delay action changes the delay for all pairs on that exchange by updating the exchange-level setting in config.js.

-• Dynamic Values: The value for the delay action can also be a string evaluated as JavaScript (if it starts with a leading space), allowing dynamic calculation based on this.variables, etc.
+• Dynamic Values: The delay value can be a string evaluated as JavaScript (if it starts with a leading space), allowing dynamic calculations based on this.variables, etc.

 "delay": " (this.variables.apiErrorCount > 5 ?
 20000 : 5000) "